How to Save 10000 in a Year

 Having $10,000 in savings is a good thing if it helps you feel financially reassured.

-And it’s nearly twice the median savings account balance of $5,300 that other American households have.
+And it’s nearly twice the median savings account balance of $5,300 that the average household has.

 So yes, having $10000 in savings is good.
 But remember that 10k saved is just a starting point.